cletsimon/ticketing/infra/README.md

 5. Write k8s file for deployment, service
 6. Update skaffold.yaml to do file sync for tickets
 7. Write k8s file for Mongodb deployment, service

+NATS Streaming Server
+docs.nats.io

+- NATS and NATS Streaming Server are two different things
+- NATS Streaming implements some extraodinarily important design decisions that will affect our app
+- We are going to run the official `nats-streaming` docker image in kubernetes.